Frequently Asked Questions

 Is there a GPA requirement?

 No, there is no GPA requirement when applying for The GREEN Program.

 What if I don’t have a LinkedIn for my application?

 If you do not have a LinkedIn account, you are welcome to submit a copy of your resume as an attachment to your application.
 You may send your resume to info@theGREENprogram.com.

-(LinkedIn is a great way to demonstrate your professional endeavours, career interests, and networking tool.
+(LinkedIn is a great way to demonstrate your professional endeavors, career interests, and networking tool.
 Creating a LinkedIn account is TGP recommended for professional development!)

 Is there a professor or professional recommendation requirement?